malikmasis/TelephoneDirectory/README.md

 - Guide - Postgre, .net6 - We can perform all kinds of CRUD operations related to contacts.
 - Report - Postgre, .net6 - There are some reports on the people in the directory.
 - Auth - MSSQL, .net6 - We keep users.
 Authentication is done with JWT.
 - Example - No DB, golang - A simple golang project has been created.
-Its development continues.
+It consumes events by integrated dapr.
 - Saga - Saga Pattern's Orchestration method is used for transaction management.

 ##### Installation